JereKuusela/valheim-vanity/publish/README.md

 - v1.3
 	- Adds support for changing icons in the inventory to match the style.
+	- Adds support for Steam and Playfab ids.
 	- Fixes `wear_gear` not resetting the style when used without the second parameter.

 - v1.2